 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.1).

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More affordable: Was released into a lower priced segment (15 percent cheaper at launch).

 - More modern: Reflects 3 years and 8 months of technical progress since the D100 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D200 is the clear winner of the contest (8 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the D200 is the clear winner of the contest (12 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.